-Bri-Chem distributes products to over 200 customers in Canada and the United States.
-As at December 31, 2011, the Company had three major customers that made up approximately 56% of total sales.
-Common to industry practices, companies have no formal long-term contract for product distribution.
-Bri-Chem relies on its strong, long standing relationships with customers, however if any of the Company's major customers diminish sales volumes, this could have a material effect upon the Company's financial results.
+Bri-Chem distributes products to over 100 customers in Canada and the United States.
+As at December 31, 2012, the Company had two major customers that made up approximately 25% of total sales.
+Common to industry practices, companies have no formal long-term contracts for product distribution.
+Bri-Chem relies on its strong, long standing relationships with customers, however if any of the Company's major customers diminish sales volumes or displace products or services of the Company, this could have a material effect upon the Company's financial results.